mosaddiqdev/tempo/RESEARCH.md

 #### 2.4.2 Productivity Research

 Research on "Optimising Visual User Interfaces to Reduce Cognitive Fatigue" (2024) shows that "interfaces need to be designed to a level of equilibrium between progressive disclosure and cognitive load reduction" [9].
+TEMPO's design achieves this equilibrium through its minimalist approach.

 ---